Louis de Broglie: Matter and wave–particle duality

 This theory set the basis of wave mechanics.
-It was supported by Einstein, confirmed by the electron diffraction experiments of G P Thomson and Davisson and Germer, and generalized by the work of Schrödinger.
+It was supported by Albert Einstein, confirmed by the electron diffraction experiments of George Paget Thomson in the United Kingdom and Clinton Davisson and Lester Germer in the United States, and generalized by the work of Erwin Schrödinger.

-However, this generalization was statistical and was not approved of by de Broglie, who said "that the particle must be the seat of an internal periodic movement and that it must move in a wave in order to remain in phase with it was ignored by the actual physicists [who are] wrong to consider a wave propagation without localization of the particle, which was quite contrary to my original ideas."

-From a philosophical viewpoint, this theory of matter-waves has contributed greatly to the ruin of the atomism of the past.
 Originally, de Broglie thought that real wave (i.e., having a direct physical interpretation) was associated with particles.
-In fact, the wave aspect of matter was formalized by a wavefunction defined by the Schrödinger equation, which is a pure mathematical entity having a probabilistic interpretation, without the support of real physical elements.
-This wavefunction gives an appearance of wave behavior to matter, without making real physical waves appear.
-However, until the end of his life de Broglie returned to a direct and real physical interpretation of matter-waves, following the work of David Bohm.
-The de Broglie–Bohm theory is today the only interpretation giving real status to matter-waves and representing the predictions of quantum theory.
+However, when the wave aspect of matter was formalized by a wavefunction defined by the Schrödinger equation, it came out as a pure mathematical entity having a probabilistic interpretation, without the support of physical elements.
+This wavefunction gives wave behavior to matter but it is only observed through individual quantum samples.
+However, in 1956 de Broglie again attempted a theory of a direct and physical interpretation of matter-waves, following the work of David Bohm and suggestions of Jean-Pierre Vigier.

 Conjecture of an internal clock of the electron

 In his 1924 thesis, de Broglie conjectured that the electron has an internal clock that constitutes part of the mechanism by which a pilot wave guides a particle.
-Subsequently, David Hestenes has proposed a link to the zitterbewegung that was suggested by Erwin Schrödinger.
+Subsequently, David Hestenes has proposed a link to the zitterbewegung that was suggested by Schrödinger.

 While attempts at verifying the internal clock hypothesis and measuring clock frequency are so far not conclusive, recent experimental data is at least compatible with de Broglie's conjecture.